anze3db/blog/_posts/2022-11-16-six-warnings.md

 venv/lib/python3.10/site-packages/urllib3/packages/six.py-__version__ = "1.16.0"
 ```

+Unfortunately, there is no way to update a vendored `six` library.
+The only solution is for the author of the package to publish a new version with updated `six`.
+If you are already on the latest version of the package you might have to open an issue on the package's GitHub page or better yet, open a pull request that updates the version yourself.

-In this particular case we had to remove the `boto` (it hasn't been maintained in years), and upgrade `botocore` to the latest version. `newrelic` also has an out of date version vendored, but it doesn't seem to be emitting any warnings so we left it be for now.
+In our case we had to remove the `boto` package (it hasn't been maintained in years) and upgrade `botocore` to the latest version. `newrelic` also has an out-of-date version vendored, but it doesn't seem to be emitting any warnings and we left it be for now.

+# More mystery errors

+[Adam Johnson wrote a blog post](https://adamj.eu/tech/2022/11/07/search-your-virtualenv-mystery-error-messages/) on searching through the virtualenv folder for mystery error messages that's also worth a read!